Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Access to your online materials will generally vary with the course option you purchase.
 The Self-Paced course will allow access to digital study material for up to 6 months from the date of purchase.
 Conversely, the Live Online course generally ties your access period to the length of the course.
 And the In-Person course in partnership with Manhattan Prep allows access to Manhattan’s corresponding materials up until 3 months after the end of your class.

 Whichever course you purchase, these periods are all generally middle-of-the-road in terms of duration compared to other companies.
-Magoosh offers one year of access, while Princeton Review grants just 4 months of access.
+Magoosh offers one year of access, while Target Test Prep grants just 4 months of access.
 In any event, the Kaplan access periods should be plenty to get your GMAT studying done in time.

 Kaplan’s GMAT Mobile App